crn565/DSUALMH_OZM/README.md

 # Publications

-There is an article by me about the NILM using single-phase OZM hardware instead of OZM v2:There is an article by me about the NILM using single-phase OZM hardware instead of OZM v2:\- C. Rodriguez-Navarro, A. Alcayde, V. Isanbaev, L. Castro-Santos, A. Filgueira-Vizoso, and F. G. Montoya, “DSUALMH- A new high-resolution dataset for NILM,” \*Renewable Energy and Power Quality Journal\*, vol. 21, no. 1, pp. 238–243, Jul.
+There is an article by me about the NILM using single-phase OZM hardware instead of OZM v2:

+\- C. Rodriguez-Navarro, A. Alcayde, V. Isanbaev, L. Castro-Santos, A. Filgueira-Vizoso, and F. G. Montoya, “DSUALMH- A new high-resolution dataset for NILM,” \*Renewable Energy and Power Quality Journal\*, vol. 21, no. 1, pp. 238–243, Jul.
 2023, doi: 10.24084/repqj21.286.

-Also, in order to make all this work replicable, a new open multi-counter called OMPM has been developed and is published in the scientific journal "Inventions".Also, in order to make all this work replicable, a new open multi-counter called OMPM has been developed and is published in the scientific journal "Inventions".\- C. Rodríguez-Navarro, F. Portillo, F. Martínez, F. Manzano-Agugliaro, and A. Alcayde, “Development and Application of an Open Power Meter Suitable for NILM,” \*Inventions\*, vol. 9, no. 1, p.
+Also, in order to make all this work replicable, a new open multi-counter called OMPM has been developed and is published in the scientific journal "Inventions"

+.\- C. Rodríguez-Navarro, F. Portillo, F. Martínez, F. Manzano-Agugliaro, and A. Alcayde, “Development and Application of an Open Power Meter Suitable for NILM,” \*Inventions\*, vol. 9, no. 1, p.
 2, Dec.
 2023, doi: 10.3390/inventions9010002.